Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 • Labeling is virtually identical to US.

-• Soap and cosmetic manufacturers must register with the National Industrial Chemicals Notification and Assessment Scheme (NICNAS) (Annual fee)
+• Soap and cosmetic manufacturers must register with the National Industrial Chemicals Notification and Assessment Scheme (NICNAS) (There is an annual fee.)

 Regulatory bodies: